 Of course, there were definite loss and major changes which had to take place, to fully commit to this new way of life moving forward.
 None of which the author felt was more important than being called to step up to the challenge of fulfilling this new role and their real life's purpose.

-To discover their child's and families Innate flow - their Individual Autistic Culture.
+A time to discover their child's and families Innate Flow - their identities and reclaim their Neurodivergent Culture.

-This included such things as their love of teaching graphic arts, running their own business, hosting and attending many public speaking seminars and local workshops, and quirky talent and love of appearing in several television commercials.
+This included such things as their love of teaching graphic arts, running their own business, hosting and attending many public speaking seminars, local workshops, neurodivergent therapeutic programs and quirky talent and love of appearing in several television commercials.